 You’ll truly feel like you’ve just stepped back in time or into a medieval movie set.
 The fifteenth-century building has a soul that will lull you to sleep at night and make you dream of sunshine and rainbows.

-Or if you’re more of an Airbnb kind of traveller then there are many options right off the main street.
+Or if you’re more of a VRBO kind of traveller then there are many options right off the main street.
 I have a feeling you’ll never want to leave that place.

 What to do in Tallinn

 As you’re probably spending your weekend in Tallinn staying in the Old Town, then you’ve already seen it.
 And by ‘it’ I mean one of the best preserved medieval towns in Europe.
 I’ll be honest and say that I just run through it mostly, but I am planning on taking a day just to wander around and act like a tourist.

 If you’re lucky to visit our little country during summer, then a visit to the Estonian Open Air Museum is a must!
 Staying in the old town, you’re walking in the footsteps of merchants and aristocrats.
 At the Open Air Museum, however, you’ll get a glimpse of how the simple people used to live.
 It’s really fascinating and will keep you entertained for hours!

 On the other side of town, you’ll stumble across the CN Tower of Estonia also known as Tallinna Teletorn.
 The highest building in Estonia played an important role in the restoration of our independence, and the newly renovated museum will give you a good overview of what went down.
 Besides enjoying some of the best views, you can also take the bull by its horns and try a cool attraction – the Edgewalk.